duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

+claim membership
+a pending membership should exist
-claim pending membership to become actual memberhip the requested membership must fullfill requirements
+it must fullfill the requirements (certs, distance)
+for main wot claim_membership is called automatically when validating identity
+for smith wot, it means joining the authority members

 #### renew_membership - 2